 Dr. Dennis Kratz

-Dean, School of Arts and Humanities, University of Texas at Dallas
+Founding Director of the Center for Asian Studies, former Dean of the School of Arts and Humanities, University of Texas at Dallas

 Managing Director, Eisemann Center for Performing Arts, Richardson, TX